rmach816/billsnap/DEPLOYMENT_GUIDE.md

 - ✅ All links work (internal and email links)
 - ✅ Mobile responsiveness (test on phone)
 - ✅ Privacy policy is accessible
-- ✅ Terms of service is accessible
+- ✅ Terms of Use is accessible
 - ✅ Support email link works (mailto:help@billsnap.online)
 - ✅ Navigation works across all pages
 - ✅ No broken images or styling issues